alejio/mlops_tutorial/README.md

 3. Configure nginx
 4. Create Github secrets `MLFLOW_TRACKING_PASSWORD`, `MLFLOW_TRACKING_URI`, `MLFLOW_TRACKING_USERNAME`

-(TODO: figure out what I have to do with IAM roles) (TODO: for EC2 consider using a CloudFormation script) (TODO: consider using a `python mlflow_setup.py`)
+> (TODO: figure out what I have to do with IAM roles)

+> (TODO: for EC2 consider using a CloudFormation script)

+> (TODO: consider using a `python mlflow_setup.py`)

-### Milestone 5: MLflow instrumentation of application
+### Milestone 5: Instrument application with MLflow

 1. "Decorate" training script with MLflow logging functionality
-2. Run training and check MLflow and S3 for new artefacts
+2. Run training and check MLflow and S3 for new artifacts
-3. Update `app.py` to pick the right model S3 artefact using queries to MLflow server
+3. Update `app.py` to pick the right model S3 artifact using queries to MLflow server
 4. Push to master and check if it's working!

-### Milestone 6: Enable Github Actions for PR workflow
+### Milestone 6: Embed MLOps to pull requests

 Some setup first: